 Hong Kong Disneyland

-As bad as things are for Shanghai Disneyland, they are even worse for the Disney park in Hong Kong.
+Things right now are just as bad in Hong Kong as they are in all the Disney parks around the world.
 It was already suffering from lower attendance due to the continuous protesting in Hong Kong, now with the latest health situation, things have compounded.

 Disney is estimating that Hong Kong Disneyland could lose up to $145 million this quarter alone.